FLAIR-THU/VFLAIR/README.md

 ## Introduction

-In VFLAIR, we also provide a **VFL pipeline for LLM** implementation and evaluation as **a variant** of our traditional Federated Learning procedure.
-Here we provide the following functions:
+In VFLAIR, we additionally provide support for **Large Language Models (LLM)** inference and fine-tuning using private data, where private data can not be exposed directly to LLM due to privacy and regulation constraints.
+To overcome this challenge, we leverage VFLAIR to split the LLM into Local and Global sub-models to enable local inference/fine-tuning.
+In addition, we evaluate the risks of exposing intermediate results and implementing defenses.
+See figure below for VFLAIR-LLM architecture.

+ Figure Below demonstrates all the main functions supported by VFLAIR-LLM, including model split, LLM models, tasks and datasets, attack and defense strategies, and evaluation metrics.
  ![LLM_overview](./usage_guidance/figures/VFLAIR_LLM.png)

 - **Model Split for LLM**: Defaultly we split the LLM between the first and second layer(encoder or decoder), which can be user-defined through config files.
   - Local Model: Embedding Layer + $n_local$ encoder/decoders
   - Global Model: the rest $n_{global}$ encoder/decoders + Head Layers for down-stream tasks
   - For detailed implementation of LLM model split, please refer to [Detailed Tutorial] section for further guidance.
-- **Three Model Architect and corresponding task type**: Currently VFLAIR supported the following model architect.
+- **Three Model Architects and corresponding task types**: Currently VFLAIR supported the following model architect.
 Each model architect can be used in its corresponding downstream tasks and datasets.
   - **CLS models** output probability vectors for the classification, which is used in normal Classification tasks.
 When the number of classes is reduced to 1, the model only output a single value which can be used in Regression tasks.
   - **TQA model**s output the starting and ending positions of the answer texts, which can be used in Text-span based Question Answering datasets like SQuAD.
 (Note that different from Generation-based QA tasks, TQA provides a piece of text for the model to find the answer in while GQA is a proper generation task)
   - **CLM models** output a word vector representing the probability of each token in the next position, which can be used in Next Token Prediction tasks like Lambada.
 When the model is called recursively to continuously generate the next word, the model can be used for a wider range of generative tasks like Text Generation/Code Generation/Math Problem Solving etc.